sharuvaruu/sharuvaruu/README.md

 # 👋 Hey There!
 I’m Sharvari Salodkar, but you can call me sharuvaruu!

 Welcome to my digital playground!
 I’m a tech enthusiast with a penchant for **Machine Learning**, **Deep Learning**, and **Large Language Models**.
-When I’m not diving into code or juggling algorithms, you’ll find me building solutions.And honestly I am still figuring it out 😄
+When I’m not diving into code or juggling algorithms, you’ll find me building solutions and honestly I am still figuring out in life 😄

 Oh, and I’m also a writer by passion – because who doesn’t love a good story with their code? 📚